jakearchibald/idb/README.md

 `upgradeCallback` is called if `version` is greater than the version last opened.
 It's similar to IDB's `onupgradeneeded`.
 The callback receives an instance of `UpgradeDB`.

+If the database is already in use (i.e. already open), the promise will reject with an error.

 ```js
 idb.open('keyval-store', 2, upgradeDB => {
   // Note: we don't use 'break' in this switch statement,